doronbehar/BSc.thesis/draft.md

 # Introduction
-The weak force in the standard model is considered
+The weak force in the standard model is considered to be
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4MzEyMzA5MSwtMTg1NTIzMzk5MiwtMj
+eyJoaXN0b3J5IjpbNzU4MDc3Njc1LC0xODU1MjMzOTkyLC0yMD
-A4ODc0NjYxMiwtMzMyNDU1MzYzXX0=
+g4NzQ2NjEyLC0zMzI0NTUzNjNdfQ==
 -->